New York Uninsured Motorist Accident Lawyer

 The Liability Insurance-Bodily Injury & Property Damage

 This protects you and any driver of your car who has your permission.
-It also covers you if someone claims that you were negligent or at fault.
+It also covers you if someone claims you were negligent or at fault.

 The minimum limits of third-party bodily injury liability coverage mandated by New York's Vehicle and Traffic Law are: